Shouheng88/Compressor/README.md

 ## 1 Background: Open source image libraries

 Now, on github, here are maily two image compress libraries for Android witch has a large number stars, namely, Luban and Compressor.
-But both of these two libraries has its pros and cons.
+But both of these libraries has their pros and cons.
 Here we made the table below:

 |Library|Strength|Weakness|
 |:-:|:-|:-|